davidmshore/InvestingEssentials/docs/professional-advisors.md

 	- Certified public accountants (CPA)
 		- CPAs specialize in tax preparation.
 - Some advisors only work with high net worth clients or investors nearing retirement.
+- The ideal advisor for most people will be a **fee-only fiduciary** advisor.

 To find an advisor, visit: